Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Conclusions

 With the Gaia telescope and VLBI methods, it is now possible to constrain the real-time change in the position of cosmological objects.
 This is known as the position drift.
 The position drift has both a local contribution from our motion with respect to the cosmic rest frame and a cosmological contribution from the peculiar motion of objects in the universe.
 We have here studied the cosmological contribution to the position drift using the relativistic N-body code \texttt{gevolution}.
 We simulated a $\Lambda$CDM universe and calculated the position drift directly from the past light cone without approximations for ten different co-moving observers.
 This is the first fully non-linear and relativistic study of the position drift.

 At linear order in perturbation theory, neglecting metric fluctuations, the position drift is directly proportional to the peculiar transverse velocity of sources in the sky and thereby offers insights on the nature of gravity, dark matter and dark energy.
 For individual sources, this linear description is able to reproduce our non-linear simulation results to within about $5\%$.
+The position drift therefore offers one of the few methods for measuring the transverse velocity field; for a recent summary of complementary approaches and for new results highlighting additional imprints of transverse peculiar velocities in cosmological observables, see \cite{Cai2025}.

 Using the spin-weighted spherical harmonics, we decomposed the signal into a gradient-like E- and a curl-like B-modes and calculated the corresponding angular power spectra.
 As expected, the E-mode dominates on large scales.
 On small, non-linear scales, the B-mode reaches similar amplitudes as the E-mode because vorticity builds up.
 On large scales, the E-mode power spectrum shows excellent agreement with the prediction from linear perturbation theory.
 On small scales, as non-linear structure builds up, the E-mode rises above the linear signal.

 In the existing literature, the velocity power spectrum is usually decomposed into a divergence and vorticity spectrum, with the former falling off on non-linear scales and the later overtaking it on the smallest scales.
 We showed that when taking into account that observations are made on the past light cone, the two contributions get mixed, with part of the vorticity contributing to the E-mode.